 Teeling Distillery

-Near to St Patrick’s Cathedral you’ll find the Teeling Distillery.
-Experience the sights, smells, sounds, and tastes of a fully operational distillery on a fully-guided tour followed by a tasting of the award-winning Teeling range.
+Near St Patrick’s Cathedral, you’ll find the Teeling Distillery.
+Experience the sights, smells, sounds, and tastes of a fully operational distillery on a fully-guided tour followed by a tasting of the award-winning Teeling whiskey range.

 Book here – Teeling Distillery tour and tasting